 • OSPI's Teacher of the Year Web site

-2020 Classified School Employee of the YearNominations for the 2020 ESD 105 Regional Classified School Employee of the Year are expected to be opened by OSPI during this winter.
+2021 Classified School Employee of the YearNominations for the 2021 ESD 105 Regional Classified School Employee of the Year are expected to open in late 2020.
 The Classified Employee of the Year award honors an outstanding secretary, custodian, cook, paraprofessional, bus driver, or other classified school staff member.
-Anyone can submit a nomination for a member of your school community -- just click here to use OSPI's online nomination form.
-For further details about this program, go to OSPI's Classified Employee of the Year page.Our regional winner for 2019 was Lola Sarsfield, a special education paraprofessional for the Mt.
-Adams School District.Previous recipients of the ESD 105 Regional Classified Employee of the Year:• 2010: Joy Kaasa, special education paraeducator, Wahluke School District• 2011: Sara Benjamin, math paraprofessional, Wahluke High School• 2012: David Peterson, network operations manager, Sunnyside School District• 2013: Cynthia Cisneros, special education paraprofessional, Artz-Fox Elementary (Mabton School District)• 2014: Donna Kelly, guidance specialist, Stanton Academy (Yakima School District)• 2015: Pam Gamache, K-5 paraprofessional, Adams Elementary School (Wapato School District)• 2016: David Hinojosa, intervention coordinator, Harrison Middle School (Sunnyside School District)• 2017: Dan Holzer, custodian, Terrace Heights Elementary School (East Valley School District)• 2018: Reed Hornung, athletic director, Sunnyside School District
+For further details about this program, go to OSPI's Classified Employee of the Year page.Our regional winner for 2020 was Karla Hill, a special education paraprofessional for the Cle Elum-Roslyn School District.Previous recipients of the ESD 105 Regional Classified Employee of the Year:• 2010: Joy Kaasa, special education paraeducator, Wahluke School District• 2011: Sara Benjamin, math paraprofessional, Wahluke High School• 2012: David Peterson, network operations manager, Sunnyside School District• 2013: Cynthia Cisneros, special education paraprofessional, Artz-Fox Elementary (Mabton School District)• 2014: Donna Kelly, guidance specialist, Stanton Academy (Yakima School District)• 2015: Pam Gamache, K-5 paraprofessional, Adams Elementary School (Wapato School District)• 2016: David Hinojosa, intervention coordinator, Harrison Middle School (Sunnyside School District)• 2017: Dan Holzer, custodian, Terrace Heights Elementary School (East Valley School District)• 2018: Reed Hornung, athletic director, Sunnyside School District

 • 2019: Lola Sarsfield, special education paraprofessional, Mt.
 Adams School District